Meti0X7CB/SquarePlayer/README.md

 All major streaming sites such as Youtube Music, SoundCloud and many more are supported.
 For the full list of supported sites, please refer to [this list](https://wnp.keifufu.dev/supported-sites).

 ## FAQ
-The following applications dont't fully make use of Window's SMTC API, however this can be overcome by installing the community built respected plugin for these applications.
+The following applications don't fully make use of Window's SMTC API, however this can be overcome by installing the community built respected plugin for these applications.

 MusicBee - https://github.com/ameer1234567890/mb_MediaControl